Scenarios

-1. Tencent Cloud Observability Platform integration methods
+1. Integration based on Tencent Cloud Observability Platform (TCOP)

-Step 1: Obtaining Prometheus Monitoring Targets
+Step 1: Obtaining Prometheus Monitoring Objects

-6. Click Confirm to retrieve the monitoring targets again.
+6. Click OK to re-obtain monitoring targets.

 Note:

-Step 2: Collecting Monitoring Metrics with Prometheus
+Step 2: Collecting Monitoring Data with Prometheus

 tar -vxf prometheus-2.30.3.linux-amd64.tar.gz